SujoyU1/SujoyU1.github.io/_pages/about.md

   - /about.html
 ---

 Thank you for visiting my website!
-I am a PhD candidate in Economics at the University of Illinois Chicago, specializing in political economy, developkent and public economics.
+I am a PhD candidate in Economics at the University of Illinois Chicago, specializing in political economy, development and public economics.

 I will be available for employment opportunities beginning in the fall 2025 - spring 2026 recruitment cycle.
 Please feel free to reach out to me for any inquiries.